Rishabh9Upadhyay/wemp/README.md

 # # Women Empowerment
-# A Platform where a women come and take guidance and learn everythings what make her empower
+# A platform where women can seek guidance, gain knowledge, and learn everything they need to empower themselves.

 # # Key Features